nck2e3/CAT-14-IMAGE-SORTER/README.md

 ## 📁 CAT-14 Image Bulk Rename Utility

-A Tkinter-based GUI tool for batch-renaming JPEG files in a directory using their EXIF metadata (capture date), along with user-specified project metadata such as author, state, and location.
-Originally designed for Caltrans District 4 project documentation compliance.
+A Tkinter-based GUI too I personally developed for batch-renaming JPEG files in a directory using their EXIF metadata (capture date), along with user-specified project metadata such as author, state, and location.
+Originally designed for Caltrans District 4 project documentation compliance (Category 14 of State Construction Manual).

 ---